ievaaleksandravica/nodejs-basics/README.md

       3. split the result of `sortBy` query string
       4. convert the value of `asc` or `desc` to `-1` or `1` using ternary operator
       5. `sort(parts[0]) = parts[1] === "desc" ? -1 : 1`
+##### File Uploads
+* How to upload images, store in the database and make it accessible via the server.
+* Allow users to upload profile images in our task app.
+* Adding Support for File Uploads
+   * Express by default does not support file uploads, but there is an `npm multer` package.
+Multer is short form from multi-part.
+   * We won't be using JSON data anymore, but `multipart/form-data` using binary data.
+   * `npm i multer@1.4.3` to install the package.

 ### Comments